dgurudot/tg/terms.md

 It should not be considered legal or financial advice.
 You should consult with an attorney or other professional to determine what may be best for your individual needs.

-TradeGrub, LLC does not make any guarantee or other promise as to any results that may be obtained from using our content.
+TradeGrub LLC does not make any guarantee or other promise as to any results that may be obtained from using our content.
 No one should make any investment decision without first consulting his or her own financial advisor and conducting his or her own research and due diligence.
-To the maximum extent permitted by law, TradeGrub, LLC, its officers, directors, investors, and contractors, disclaims any and all liability in the event any information, commentary, analysis, opinions, advice and/or recommendations prove to be inaccurate, incomplete or unreliable, or result in any investment or other losses.
+To the maximum extent permitted by law, TradeGrub LLC, its officers, directors, investors, and contractors, disclaims any and all liability in the event any information, commentary, analysis, opinions, advice and/or recommendations prove to be inaccurate, incomplete or unreliable, or result in any investment or other losses.

 TRADEGRUB IS NOT INTENDED TO BE TRADING OR INVESTING ADVICE.
 ALWAYS DO YOUR OWN DUE DILIGENCE USING MULTIPLE SOURCES OF INFORMATION AND/OR SEEK THE ADVICE OF A LICENSED PROFESSIONAL BEFORE TRADING OR INVESTING.

-Neither TradeGrub nor its Information Providers can guarantee the accuracy, completeness, timeliness, or correct sequencing of any of the Information on the app, including, but not limited to Information originated by TradeGrub, LLC, licensed by TradeGrub, LLC from Information Providers, or gathered by TradeGrub, LLC from publicly available sources.
+Neither TradeGrub nor its Information Providers can guarantee the accuracy, completeness, timeliness, or correct sequencing of any of the Information on the app, including, but not limited to Information originated by TradeGrub LLC, licensed by TradeGrub LLC from Information Providers, or gathered by TradeGrub LLC from publicly available sources.
 There may be delays, omissions, or inaccuracies in the Information.

 NEITHER TRADEGRUB, LLC NOR THE INFORMATION PROVIDERS SHALL HAVE ANY LIABILITY, CONTINGENT OR OTHERWISE FOR THE ACCURACY, COMPLETENESS, TIMELINESS, OR CORRECT SEQUENCING OF THE INFORMATION OR FOR ANY DECISION MADE OR ACTION TAKEN BY YOU IN RELIANCE UPON THE INFORMATION OR "TRADEGRUB.COM," OR FOR INTERRUPTION OF ANY DATA, INFORMATION, OR ANY OTHER ASPECT OF "TRADEGRUB.COM."
 THE PAST PERFORMANCE OF A STOCK, OR INVESTMENT STRATEGY CANNOT GUARANTEE ITS FUTURE PERFORMANCE.